 Who aren’t you connecting with?
 Why?

-With my 29 years of leading people in business, I have focused on growing particular personality strengths that I have, but at the same time, I’ve focused on 3 personality weaknesses that I must be aware of every single day of my life.
-However, it is the growing of my personality strengths which has helped grow my leadership effectiveness the most – not concentrating on my weaknesses!
+Over the last 30 years in business, I’ve focused on growing particular personality strengths that I have, but at the same time, I’ve focused on 3 personality weaknesses that I must be aware of every single day of my life.
+However, it’s the growing of my personality strengths which has helped grow my leadership effectiveness the most – not concentrating on my weaknesses, and this is what I recommend to everyone to do.

 Every single person on this earth has personality strengths they can grow to help them become more effective and successful in both their personal and business lives.